-A collaborative music, vocal and movement performance bringing to life the work of the great Bengali poet laureate, Kazi Nazrul Islam.
+Atmospheric vocals, haunting music and emotionally-charged Kathak dance bring to life the work of the great Bengali poet laureate, Kazi Nazrul Islam.

 Presented by Sampad and The Artta.

-Lucy’s haunting vocals set the atmosphere for the emotionally-laden Kathak movement, bringing to life the contemporary topicality of Nazrul’s songs and writings.
+Lucy’s haunting vocals set the atmosphere for Amina’s emotionally-charged Kathak movement bringing the contemporary relevance of Nazrul’s songs and writing to life.

 Kazi Nazrul Islam (1899-1976), popularly known as Nazrul, was a poet, writer, musician and revolutionary.
 He is known to have written and composed music for around 4000 songs, (now called Nazrul Sangeet) and pioneered a new form of ghazals, exploring, love, freedom, equality, social justice, opposing fascism and religious bigotry.